Skip to content

 • Full escrows required for property insurance, real estate taxes, and HUD mortgage insurance premium.

 • Replacement reserve escrow for on-going replacement of depreciable items is required for the term of the loan.
-The amount of the annual deposit will be revised after 10 years based on a capital needs assessment.
+The amount of the annual deposit will be revised after 10 years based on a new capital needs assessment.

 • An Operating Deficit Escrow will be required.
 This escrow must be funded by the borrower at closing with cash or a letter of credit.
 For market rate and affordable new construction projects, and rehabilitation projects involving a substantial amount of resident displacement, the minimum escrow is: